Temple Run. You could get caught by the demon monkeys pursuing you, or fall into a temple trap, or run off the temple itself.

 The diamond subplot in Grand Theft Auto IV.
 Practically every criminal organization (and there are a lot) in the city gets involved in one way or another trying to steal a bag of diamonds the size of your fist.
 At the end of a long shootout, one of Bulagarin's men throws the bag into a passing truck full of mulch.
 Newspapers later report that the diamonds are found by a homeless man.

-The homeless man is later shown in the ending of The Ballad Of Gay Tony expansion pack, right after Luis lands in the park.
+The homeless man is later shown in the ending of Grand Theft Auto IV: The Ballad of Gay Tony, right after Luis lands in the park.
 He is later seen partying, though he strangely is still seen in his ragged dirty clothes.

 In Infidel, the Player Character solves an ancient pyramid's brutal riddles, defuses its Death Traps, and opens the treasure sarcophagus in the Burial Chamber... only for the room to collapse, burying him alive.
 This is arguably justified, as the Player Character is a greedy, lying fool, but is that really a consolation after solving so many Expert-level puzzles?